taiidani/guess-my-word/README.md

 * Bootstrap: https://getbootstrap.com/
 * jQuery: https://jquery.com/

-Persistence is being enabled using the Google Cloud Platform Firestore engine: https://console.cloud.google.com/firestore
+Persistence is being enabled using a Redis backend.

 ## Contributing

 The application requires the following to be configured:

-* Go 1.16+ installed
+* Go 1.17+ installed

 Start the application in development mode with: